Tech-Link-Up/claude-event/CLASS-GUIDE.md

 ## If you get stuck

 Your first move is always the same: paste the exact error (or describe what you expected vs. what happened) into Claude Code and say which step you're on — most problems here are a one-line fix, and Claude is sitting in your project with full context.
 In the workshop room, the instructor is your second opinion.

-There's also a safety net: the finished app lives in this repo under `builder-day-app/` (its README explains how to run it).
-It's the exact code this guide builds, so you can compare your files against it or continue from it at any point — you'll still need your own Supabase project and `.env` file (Step 3) and the CLI connected (Step 5), and the Step 6 prompt can then rebuild the schema from the repo's migration files.

 ## Troubleshooting